cmmorrow/sci-analysis/docs/index.rst

 ::

-    import sci_analysis as a
     import numpy as np
     import scipy.stats as st
+    from sci_analysis import analyze

 .. note:: The package name is ``sci_analysis`` with an underscore.

-This will tell python to import sci_analysis to your project as the object ``a``.
+This will tell python to import the sci_analysis function ``analyze``.

 If you are using the Jupyter notebook, you may also need to use the following code instead to enable inline plots:

 ::

     %matplotlib inline
-    import sci_analysis as a
     import numpy as np
     import scipy.stats as st
+    from sci_analysis import analyze

 Now, sci_analysis should be ready to use.
 Try the following code: